TownyAdvanced/TownyCultures/README.md

 # TownyCultures

-INTRODUCTION
+## Introduction
-- TownyCultures is an add on plugin for Towny, which enables "cultures" on Towny servers.
+- TownyCultures is an add-on plugin for Towny, which enables "cultures" on Towny servers.

-FEATURES
+- Players that share a culture have their own "chat" channel.
+- Towns choose what culture they want to be a part of.

+## Features
 - Each town has a 'culture' e.g. "Greek", "Celtic", "Roman", "Azurian" etc.
 - Each town culture is displayed on the Town screen.
 - Town residents can communicate with all other town residents of the same culture (regardless of nation),
   <br>using the Culture Channel: `/cc <message>`.
 - Town culture is fluid and dynamic.
   There is no central administrator for each culture.
-  <br>A new culture can be created by a mayor, using: `/c set <culture>`.
+  <br>A new culture can be created by a mayor, using: `/town set culture <culture>`.
   <br>The same command can be used to join an existing culture.
 - Nations do not create or specify culture in this way.
   <br>Instead their culture is the sum of whichever cultures their component towns identify with,